killingyouguy/PizzaPizzaRandomizer/README.md

 - Right side's special topping #3 is: Parmesan Cheese (4X)

 The author makes no guarantees about the price of the resulting pizza.

+# To install without Python
+There's a zip file that you can extract and run the program without Python installed!
+This is thanks to pyinstaller.